janneri/advent-of-code-2022/README.md

 # Advent of Code 2022

-I was too busy before Christmas to do these puzzles after day 16.
-It was fun to do the first 16! :)
+I was too busy before Christmas to do all the last puzzles.
+It was fun to do the first ones! :)

 | Puzzle                                                                   | Solution                                         | Themes                                                                               |
 |--------------------------------------------------------------------------|--------------------------------------------------|--------------------------------------------------------------------------------------|